Publications for Young Writers

 "Art and literature for children who don't scare easily," CTQ publishes artwork, illustrations, and 'playfully dark,' intelligent, humorous, descriptive poetry and fiction written for children 8-13 years old.

-A student run magazine in Jacksonville, FL through Douglas Anderson High School of the Arts.
+A student-run magazine in Jacksonville, FL through Douglas Anderson High School of the Arts.
 Accepting original fiction, poetry, creative nonfiction, and plays from writers 14- to 18-years-old.
 Two online editions and one print edition per year.
-All entries are considered for their biannual contest.
+They also hold a contest for middle schoolers, grades 6-8.

-A literary arts magazine published by the Johnson County Library of Kansas with the expressed goal to "represent and uplift young adults" through poetry, fiction, nonfiction, graphic stories, photography and illustrations.
+A literary arts magazine published by the Johnson County Library of Kansas with the expressed goal to "represent and uplift young adults" (up to age 19) through poetry, fiction, nonfiction, graphic stories, photography, and illustrations.
 Each issue has a theme, and the publication also runs several contests each year.

 A print publication of poetry, fiction, and creative nonfiction for all age groups, though submissions for and by readers ages 10-18 are strongly encouraged.
 Writers can elect to receive feedback on their submissions.
 Also accepts applications for volunteer/intern readers who are 16 or older.